NickCraver/nickcraver.github.com/blog/_posts/2018-11-29-stack-overflow-how-we-do-monitoring.markdown

 Let's say none of those are significant problems and we want to log all the things.
 Tempting, isn't it?
 Well, then we can have too much of a good thing.
-What happens we you need to look at those logs?
+What happens when you need to look at those logs?
 It's more to dig through.
 It can make finding the problem much harder and slower.
 With all logging, it's a balance of logging what you think you'll need vs. what you end up needing.